 SEC Women's Basketball Players Of The Week

-The Southeastern Conference announced its women's basketball players of the week on Monday, recognizing outstanding performances on the court from another week of action around the league.
+The Southeastern Conference announced its most recent women's basketball honors Monday, recognizing outstanding performances from around the league.

 Player of the Week